The Best Fonts and Size to Use on a Resume (Updated 2021)

 How to choose the font for your resume

-Let’s go over some factors to keep in mind when choosing a resume font for your resume.
+Trying to decide which font to use?
+Let’s go over some factors to keep in mind when choosing a resume font for your next application.

 1. Resume readability

-Readability is, far and away, the most important thing to consider when choosing a font for your resume.
-It sounds obvious but you’d be surprised at how many people completely screw up on this one.
+Readability is, far and away, the most important thing to consider when choosing a font.
+It sounds obvious but you’d be surprised how many people completely mess up on this one.

 If readability is your only concern, any basic serif or sans serif font will do the trick.
-Also extremely important, avoid those comic-looking childish fonts at all costs.
+It’s also extremely important to avoid those comic-looking childish fonts at all costs.

 Some fonts were designed to look better on a screen, while others look better when printed out.
 Think about who is viewing your resume and how they are likely to view your resume.
 You should be able to use your own judgment to determine readability.